Shanghai lockdown tests 'zero-COVID' limits, shakes markets

 Market reactions including Monday’s 7% drop in oil prices in London don’t reflect the “true reality of the situation,” but investors already were uneasy about China and the global economy, said Michael Every of Rabobank.

-“We have a whole mountain of problems to worry about, and this is just one foothill among many,” said Every.
+“We have a whole mountain of problems to worry about, and this is just one foothill among many,” he said.
 “If that’s all it is, a COVID lockdown, it’s not difficult to look in recent history books and see how it plays out.
 But this interfaces with a lot of other issues.”

 The new omicron BA.2 subvariant is widely blamed for bringing a new surge in cases to Shanghai, which had suffered relatively little effect from the pandemic that was first detected in the central Chinese city of Wuhan in late 2019.

-The measures confining Pudong residents to their homes, closing nonessential businesses and requiring mass testing are due to be lifted Friday.
-At that time, the vast Puxi area on the opposite side of the Huangpu river that will go under lockdown.
+Elsewhere in China, new cases have continued to decline in Hong Kong following a recent wave that has led to more than 7,000 deaths.
+The semi-autonomous city recorded 7,680 new cases, with no immediate word on whether authorities plan to proceed with mass testing of all of its 7.4 million people.

+The northeastern province of Jilin accounted for 1,055 of the 1,228 new confirmed cases and 812 of the 5,658 asymptomatic cases reported on the mainland Tuesday.

-Panic buying has struck markets and some residents have reported shortages of fresh meat and vegetables, including on online platforms.
+In Shanghai, panic buying struck markets and some residents have reported shortages of meat and vegetables, including on online platforms.
 Authorities are working to ensure food supplies and have converted gymnasiums and exhibition centers to house patients, most of whom show no symptoms.

-Government workers in hazmat suits, joined by some 68,000 volunteers, have fanned out to man checkpoints around residential compounds walled off with plastic traffic dividers and improvised barriers.
+Government workers in hazmat suits, joined by about 68,000 volunteers, have fanned out and are stationed at checkpoints around residential compounds walled off with traffic dividers and improvised barriers.

 The Shanghai lockdown stands to become the largest of any city in China's campaign against the virus, in which millions have been confined to their homes for weeks at a time in cities across much of the country.